h-muhammed/braincraft_img_classifier/README.md

 # Datasets pipelining
-There are about 500 annotated image samples training and 100 samples for evaluating the performance.
+There are about 500 annotated image samples for training and 100 samples for evaluating the performance.
 Below are a couple of samples: <br/>

 <br/> <br/>
 <p align="center">